DiaPer: End-to-End Neural Diarization with Perceiver-Based Attractors: Experiments

 \subsection{Wide-band scenarios}

 Most works on end-to-end models focus on the telephone scenario and use Callhome (which is a paid dataset) as benchmark.
 We believe that this is partly because synthetic data (needed for training such models) match this condition quite well.
 However, there are many wide-band scenarios of interest when performing diarization and only few works have analyzed their systems on a wide variety of them~\cite{bredin23_interspeech,plaquet23_interspeech}.
 Following this direction, and pursuing a more democratic field, in this section we use DiaPer on a wide variety of corpora (most of which are of public and free access) and show the performance for the same model (before and after FT) across domains.
+The results are presented in Table~\ref{tab:multi_wideband_new}.

 Since most of the scenarios present many speakers per conversation, all DiaPer models were adapted to the set of 1-10 speakers per recording using sequences of 4 minutes.
-The 8\,kHz model was trained on telephony SC and two 16\,kHz models were used.
+The 8\,kHz model (system (2)) was trained on telephony SC and two 16\,kHz models were used (systems (5) and (7)).
 Both wide-band models were trained on LibriSpeech-based SC where one model had 10 attractors (like the 8\,kHz model) and another had 20 attractors to allow for more speakers.
-All models are evaluated without and with FT.
+All models are evaluated without and with FT (systems (3), (6) and (8)).
 For corpora where a multi-speaker train set is available, the train set is used for FT until no more improvements are observed on the development set.
 If no train set is available, the dev set is used for FT until the performance on the test set does not improve further.
 Therefore, results on these latter corpora should be taken with a grain of salt.

 Looking at the results, in some cases, there was overfitting when performing FT on the development set (since those sets did not have a train set).
 In DipCo, this is most likely due to the limited amount of data.
 In VoxConverse, the distribution of the number of speakers per recording is skewed towards more speakers in the test set and FT on the dev set makes the model find fewer speakers than without FT.
 Even more, recordings with more speakers are longer, making the overall error higher after FT on the test set.
-As for AliMeeting near mix, DiaPer (20att) has slightly worse performance on the test set but the decision to stop the FT was made observing the performance on the dev set, for which there were improvements.